ramonmsa/MechaCar_Statistical_Analysis/README.md

 The null Hypothesis is that the difference between the paired observations is equal to zero, when the alternative Hypothesis is that the difference between our paired observations is not equal to zero.

-Therefore, in order to run the statistical test the highway fuel efficiency variable will be needed from both MechaCar vehicles and the competition datasets only then we can use a paired t-test to determine if there is a statistical difference in overall highway fuel efficiency between vehicles from the two manufacturers.
+Therefore, in order to run the statistical test the highway fuel efficiency variable will be needed from both MechaCar vehicles and the competition datasets, only then we can use a paired t-test to determine if there is a statistical difference in overall highway fuel efficiency between vehicles from the two manufacturers.